Silberlocke Korean Fir

 A live Christmas tree: the gift that keeps on giving.
 With 20 years of tender loving care, this Sonoma-sourced 8-inch baby should grow into a 15- to 20-foot-tall tree.
 Keeping it in a container, though, will make it stay mini longer. $25; wildwoodmaples.com.

 Look beyond 'Bloodgood' and you'll find out of the ordinary varieties that will make your heart beat just a little bit faster...

 In small spaces (around patios, for example), plant slow-growing and dwarf varieties of conifer, dogwood, ginkgo, and Japanese maple.
-Wildwood Farm carries a wide selection and ships anywhere.
+Wildwood Nursery carries a wide selection and ships anywhere.

 The Beauty of Japanese Dwarf Trees